nbeaver/what-not-to-do-in-a-scientific-paper/what-I-will-not-do.rst

 - When I use an equation from another paper,
   I will not silently change the notation.
   I will either:
+  use the original equation unaltered;
+  or:
-  use the original equation unaltered or alter the notation but quote the original equation in the footnote or endnote containing the citation.
+  alter the notation but quote the original equation in the footnote or endnote containing the citation.
 - When writing and revising a paper, I will only discuss figures which are actually contained in the paper.
   If figures or tables must be pushed into supporting material (a.k.a supplementary/supplemental/electronic-only/miscellaneous material),